OrbitAIUCF/OrbitAI/README.md

 To validate the trained models and test real-time predictions, **OrbitAI** will integrate with space simulators like Orekit or GMAT (General Mission Analysis Tool).
 These simulators allow the virtual testing of satellite constellations and debris interactions, providing a controlled environment to evaluate the models' effectiveness.

-Simulations will also help refine maneuver strategies by allowing virtual trial-and-error of satellite responses to predicted collisions.
+- **Simulations** will also help refine maneuver strategies by allowing virtual trial-and-error of satellite responses to predicted collisions.

 ---

 ## Tools & Utilities

 - **CI/CD**: OrbitAI Developers have automated many of the version control processes.
-When a developer pushes new code or makes a pull request, GitHub creates a fresh Ubuntu virtual machine instance, downloads all required dependencies onto the VM, and checks out the rest of the repository all to perform tests for safe integration.
+     - When a developer pushes new code or makes a pull request, GitHub creates a fresh Ubuntu virtual machine instance, downloads all required dependencies onto the VM, and checks out the rest of the repository all to perform tests for safe integration.

+---